plandes/flex-compile/README.md

   properties are always available for configuration with `C-u 0 C-x C-u`.
 * **Select or Get Information** (`M-x flex-compiler-list`): This displays a list of available compilers that are selectable with RET or provide documentation and configuration with `?`.
+In addition, `e` configures the compiler.
 * **Set File** (`C-u 1 C-x C-u` or `C-u 1 M-x flex-compile-compile`): This the file the compiler will use.
 For example, the [Script](#script) compiler will run selected script file and display the output on compile.
 For REPL